mickfuzz/makecode-platformer-101/groupCourse.md

 We will add them to our game before the end of the session.
 Fill out the Goal Setting sheet. ( Create this sheet )

 ***Create*** See the sheet and the pages to help you make the changes.
 These are normally step by step instructions.
 Sometimes there are places where you make your own decisions.
 Think about story of the game and the characters involved.

+ As we make changes to our game we will learn about the specific coding concepts needed to do computer programming, ideas like loops and logic.
+We'll also find links to wider patterns of computer programming and systems ideas that are important in the world of Human Computer Interaction and Systems Thinking.
+Have a look at a list of the [learning dimensions](learningDimension) we might pick up through our game making.

 ***Test*** You should play your game after every change you make to see how it has changed the playing experience.
 Keep in mind the experience of the end player when you are testing your game.
 Also try to think about the right level of